 10.3.5.7.
-Contestants qualifying for finals in the barrel race at regular season rodeos will have their positions randomly drawn regardless of whether hand raking is an option.
-Contestants qualifying for the finals in the breakaway roping shall have their positions set in reverse order of qualification, with the lowest ranked contestant positioned first and the highest ranked contestant positioned last.
+Contestants qualifying for finals, semi-finals, or progressive go rounds in the barrel race at regular season rodeos will have their positions randomly drawn regardless of whether hand raking is an option.
+Contestants qualifying for the finals, semi-finals, or progressive go rounds in the breakaway roping shall have their positions set in reverse order of qualification, with the lowest ranked contestant positioned first and the highest ranked contestant positioned last.
 In determining the ranks for qualification, if there is a tie for one or more positions, the person with the fastest single time from the previous go rounds shall be ranked highest among the tied contestants.
-If, after using this tiebreaking procedure, a tie still exists, the judges will draw by lot to determine the rankings of those contestants still tied.
+If, after using this tie-breaking procedure, a tie still exists, the judges will draw by lot to determine the rankings of those contestants still tied.
 10.3.5.8.
 A progressive rodeo will be a two go round format, must add \$10,000 or more and must have at least four performances in which to bring back ten (10) to twelve (12) qualifying contestants per performance.
 Progressive go is tradable and all Finals performances will be random draw.
 Entry fee and payoff will be on the existing two go round scale as defined in section 10.3.1.
 When 2nd go rounds are either progressive or run in reverse order, all releases or turn outs will be treated as the slowest times.
-If there are multiple releases or turn outs, they will be randomly drawn to order them as the slowest.
+If there are multiple releases or turn outs, they will be randomly drawn to order them as the slowest